shailshouryya/yt-videos-list/python/README.md

 # Set `log_silently` to `True` to mute program logging to the console.
 # The program will log the prgram status and any program information
 # to only the log file for the channel being scraped
-# (this is useful when scraping multiple with multi-threading).
+# (this is useful when scraping multiple channels at once with multi-threading).
 # By default, the program logs to both the log file for the channel being scraped AND the console.